 In considering whether a student is eligible for ESY services, the IEP team must consider the factors below.
-However, no one factor by itself can be used to determine eligibility for ESY services.
-The child may be eligible by meeting just one of the criteria, but all seven factors must be considered by the IEP team.
+However, no single factor will be considered determinative.

 - Regression--whether the student reverts to a lower level of functioning as evidenced by a measurable decrease in skills or behaviors that occurs as a result of an interruption in educational programming. - Recoupment--whether the student has the capacity to recover the skills or behavior patterns in which regression occurred to a level demonstrated prior to the interruption of educational programming.